-- If your home is empty for long periods of time, for example two weeks or more, you should flush and clean the hot and cold taps and your shower
+- If your home is empty for long periods of time, (two weeks or more) you should flush and clean the hot and cold taps, your shower head and hose

-- Flush your shower heads on a regular basis
+- Flush your shower heads and hose on a regular basis

 - Keep taps and shower heads free from scale and dirt with regular cleaning and disinfecting